assimp/assimp-docs/source/developer/developer.rst

 * Implement the **Assimp::BaseImporter::CanRead()** : here the format detection will be perfoormed.
 You can detect the format by its extension or by parsing some token of the file content
 * Implement **Assimp::BaseImporter::InternReadFile()**: Here you have to parse the file format and convert it into an aiScene-Instance:
 * Implement **Assimp::BaseImporter::GetExtensionList()**: here you have to add the provided extensions (for the Wavefront-Files add .obj for instance).
-* For error handling, throw a dynamic allocated **ImportErrorException** (see Appendix A) for critical errors, and log errors, warnings, infos, and debug info with **DefaultLogger::get()->[error, warn, debug, info]**.
+* For error handling, throw a dynamic allocated **ImportErrorException** (see Appendix A) for critical errors, and log errors, warnings, info, and debug info with **DefaultLogger::get()->[error, warn, debug, info]**.
 * A simple example: